D8-X/d8x-trader-backend/README.md

 The services can be setup with our [command line interface tool](https://github.com/D8-X/d8x-cli)

 There must be one backend per chain-id.

+## History

+Logs events such as trades and liquidity provision to the database.
+See [more](packages/history/README.md)

+## API

+Provides the main websocket and REST API for the trading interface (frontend).
+See [more](packages/api/README.md)

 # Frontend Configuration